otoolep/questdb.io/website/blog/2020-04-02-introducing-simd-aggregations.md

 ![alt-text](assets/max-not-null.png)

-### TLDR
+### Takeaways for the community:
-- These new techniques improved our aggregation performance by a factor of ~100x
+- These new techniques improved our aggregation performance by a factor of ~100x.
 - Alongside our previous optimization and innovation breakthroughs, SIMD instructions result in a new level of performance;  we are 2x faster than kdb+ for most aggregation queries.
 - 100% of our code is **[open-source](https://github.com/questdb/questdb)**!